Authentication Fundamentals¶

 For that purpose you can assign a list of secrets to a client or an API resource.

-Secret parsing and validation is an extensibility point in IdentityServer
+Secret parsing and validation is an extensibility point in IdentityServer, out

 of the box it supports shared secrets as well as transmitting the shared secret